csail-csg/riscy-OOO/README.md

         $ export BLUESPECDIR=$BSPATH/lib
         $ export PATH=$BSPATH/bin:$PATH
         $ export LM_LICENSE_FILE=<your bluespec license>

+    The Bluespec compiler is not an open-source software, but academia users can get free licences by contacting Bluespec, Inc. (https://bluespec.com/).

     The Bluespec compiler uses the shared library `libgmp.so.3`, but Ubuntu does not provide this version of the library.
 To fix this, we can just creat a link for `libgmp.so.10`: